swilgosz/hanamimastery/data/episodes/9-guide-to-models-in-hanami-and-rom.md

 #### Faker & Vitor Oliviera

-When I was focused just to show the rendering part of the Hanami application, I came with a quick solution to define a dummy entity in the main slice, with the default parameters in place.
+When I was focused just to show the rendering part of the Hanami application, I came up with a quick solution to define a dummy entity in the main slice, with the default parameters in place.
 Those entities can be easily created in any place of the application and I bravely created them inside of view objects.

 To quickly generate a random entity to be displayed on the page, I used a [faker gem](https://github.com/faker-ruby/faker).